 You can adjust the size of the Jog DialTM window or close it.
-To display the Jog DialTM window, double-click or or in the system tray.
+To display the Jog DialTM window, doubleclick or the taskbar.
 To use the Jog DialTM in Launcher mode, proceed as follows:

 - 1 Click the Jog DialTM window or press the Jog DialTM while pressing the <Ctrl> key to switch to Launcher mode. - Turn the Jog DialTM to select an item, then press the Jog DialTM.
 The Jog DialTM window switches to Guide mode, and shows the Jog DialTM function.